SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 2. Baker Beach

-This is also a popular spot on those few sunny, hot days in the city.
-Many people like to visit this one for picnics or to let their dogs play in the water.
+This is also a popular spot on those few hot days in the city.
+On a sunny day, people flock here for picnics or to let their dogs play in the water.

 This beach is well known to have a nude section.
 This section is on the right-hand side of the beach and is easy to stay away from if you are visiting with the family.
-Also, all are welcome to this part of the beach, but if you just stand and stare, the regulars will ask you to leave.
+All are welcome on this part of the beach, but if you just stand and stare, the regulars will ask you to leave.

 You can get to Baker Beach by driving through the Presidio.
 They have a nice big parking lot and it's usually pretty easy to find a spot.
 You can also get here by walking along the Coastal Trail.